getyourguide/db-rocket/README.md

 ## Installing

+For a clean python installation (specially on Macs) we recommend [using conda](docs/conda.md)

 ```sh
 pip install databricks-rocket
 ```

-For the library to work you need databricks-cli configured with a valid token.
+For the library to work you need [databricks-cli](https://pypi.org/project/databricks-cli) configured with a valid token.
-If you haven't done so yet just run:
+If you haven't done so yet just run the commands below and follow the instructions:

 ```sh
 pip install databricks-cli